BrianHHough/Full-Stack-Curriculum---App-Academy/02_Intro to Programming/10_Array_Methods_&_Enumerables/README.md

 - for words that start with a vowel, add 'yay' to the end
 - for words that start with a nonvowel, move all letters before the first vowel to the end of the word and add 'ay'

+Slicing + including method = super important here:

+        def pig_latin_word(word)
+            vowels = "aeiou" # vowel string to reference to contain all vowels

+            # abcdefghijklmnopqrstuvwxyz

+            # check if the word starts with a vowel, then add yay
+            if vowels.include?(word[0]) # word is a string and check if starts with first position if its a vowel - check this character return word + "yay" # return + add string yay end

+            # iterate through every letter of each word
+            word.each_char.with_index do |char, idx| # iterate and grab every character if vowels.include?(char) # we know the behavior of each char is to iterate from left to right before_vowel = word[0...idx] # up to but not including vowel -- gives you `tr` after_vowel = word[idx..-1] # very last position, inclusive -- gives you `ash` return after_vowel + before_vowel + "ay"
+                end
+            end

+        end

+Output yields to:

+        appleyay
+        eatyay
+        ananabay
+        ashtray

+## Combinations: Write a method `combinations` that takes in an array of unique elements, the method should return a 2D array representing all possible combinations of 2 elements of the array.

+Each subarray represents one unique pair.
+Need to recognize the order.

+This gives duplicate pairs:
+        def combinations(arr)
+            pairs = [] # this is 1d

+            arr.each do |ele1| # compare this element to others in the array via a nested loop arr.each do |ele2|
+                    pairs << [ele1, ele2] # shovel array into pairs
+                end
+            end

+            return pairs # will be a 2d array by now

+        end

+To get rid of duplicate pairs, need to make sure inner loop isn't checking what the outer loop checks.
+With our nested loop and `_with_index` and `[..., idx1]`, we can filter out the duplicates

+        def combinations(arr)
+            pairs = [] # this is 1d

+            arr.each_with_index do |ele1, idx1| # compare this element to others in the array via a nested loop arr.each_with_index do |ele2, idx2|
+                    if idx2 > idx1 # make sure only looking at new things
+                        pairs << [ele1, ele2] # shovel array into pairs
+                    end
+                end
+            end

+            return pairs # will be a 2d array by now

+        end

+## Opposite Count: Write a method `opposite_count` that takes in an array of unique numbers.
+The method should return the number of pairs of elements that sum to 0.